luoyaqifei/PaperMote/README.md

 -   Create notes and annotations by book
 -   Upload a photo of your paperbook
 -   Add notes and annotations to your paperbook, with their location in the book
--   Edit notes and annotations
+-   Edit notes and annotations with rich text editing
 -   Delete notes and annotations
+-   Download metadata for books online

 ## Implementation